YaniAR/TwitchChatBot/README.md

 # TwitchChatBot
-Send and Receive Data over Twitch IRC to make a chat bot
+Send and receive Data over Twitch IRC to make a chat bot

 ## Program Commands
 You must use ":" at the start of every command in the program.
 Note that the chat message might go over the command.
 Just ignore and continue typing in the characters you want.